Trump, Biden Lawyer Up, Brace for White House Legal Battle

 They have been engaging in a lawyer's version of tabletop war games, churning out draft pleadings, briefs and memos to cover scenarios that read like the stuff of a law school hypothetical more than a real-life case in a democracy.

-Dozens of attorneys for the Republicans and the Democrats are already clashing in courts across the U.S. over mailed-in ballot deadlines and other issues brought on by the coronavirus pandemic.
+Attorneys for the Republicans and the Democrats are already clashing in courts across the U.S. over mailed-in ballot deadlines and other issues brought on by the coronavirus pandemic.
 And as Trump tries to sow doubt in the legitimacy of the Nov.
-3 election, both sides have built massive legal operations readying for a bitterly disputed race that lands at the Supreme Court.
+3 election, both sides have built massive legal operations readying for a bitterly disputed race that lands at the Supreme Court

 “We’ve been preparing for this for well over a year," Republican National Committee Chief Counsel Justin Riemer told The Associated Press.
 "We’ve been working with the campaign on our strategy for recount preparation, for Election Day operations and our litigation strategy.”